-Although the barcode may embody the ordinary, it is considered by many as one of the most important inventions of the 20th century.
-The origins of the barcode can be traced back to Joseph Woodland and Bernard Silver – the latter having had the idea after overhearing a cashier complaining about the tedium of a manual system.
+The barcode is considered by many as one of the most important inventions of the 20th century.
+The origins of the barcode can be traced back to Joseph Woodland and Bernard Silver.
+Mr. Silver had the idea after overhearing a cashier complaining about the tedium of a manual system.
 Ignited by this, Woodland executed Silver’s idea and by 1974 the barcode system was being used commercially.
 Now, barcodes can be found on thousands of products in almost every store.
-Amongst the barcode printer, scanner and computer system, the barcode has become such a widely utilized tool that its purpose is often taken for granted and its significance is often forgotten.
+Amongst the barcode printer, scanner and computer system, the barcode has become a widely utilized tool.
+So recognized that its purpose is often taken for granted and its significance is often forgotten.
 As a reminder, here are a few of the ways in which the barcode has succeeded in changing the way businesses work.

 After a product is given a stock keeping unit (SKU) and a barcode scanner attaches the barcode to it, the product becomes more than simply the physical object it is.
 It becomes tagged data which, when scanned, enters a computerized network and one more piece of an information puzzle.
 The data created from barcodes helps businesses determine what they sell and how they sell it and helps to predict patterns and adjust business plans.